 1. Engine Missfire

-Check engine light on with misfire codes p0300 – p0308 are most common due to spark plug
+Check engine lights on with misfire codes p0300 – p0308 are most common due to spark plug

 2. Injector Problems

-If this problem is ignored for a long time, catalytic converter failure is next because of overheating and melting.
-Eventually, the driver may notice causes excessive backpressure, check engine light flashing, and poor performance.
+If this problem is ignored for a long time, catalytic converter failure is due to overheating and melting.
+Eventually, the driver may notice excessive causes of backpressure, check engine light flashing, and poor performance.

 3. Fuel Pressure Regulator

-Fuel pressure regulators located on the fuel rail could leak out their supply vacuum port with raw fuel.
-If you suspect a fuel injector or a leaky regulator, use a fuel pressure test gauge to perform a leak-down test or a diagnostic scanner that can do an injector test.
+Fuel pressure regulators on the fuel rail could leak their supply vacuum port with raw fuel.
+If you suspect a fuel injector or a leaky regulator, use a fuel pressure test gauge to perform a leak-down test or a YOUCANIC diagnostic scanner that can do an injector test.

 4. Exhaust Gas Recirculation Problems

-Exhaust gas recirculation system may fail and set codes:
+The exhaust gas recirculation system may fail, and set codes:

 - P1408: EGR Out Of Self-Test Range